stfc/cloud-azimuth-user-docs/docs/getting-started/getting-started.md

 Cloud resources belong to a *project* and not a *user*.
 This means that all resources within a project are visible and editable by members of the project.

 ## Access
-To be allocated a cloud project, or to be granted access to an existing cloud project, please speak to your cloud operator.
+To be allocated a cloud project, or to be granted access to an existing cloud project, please contact cloud suppport or your project coordinator.